Jamie-Kent/personal_blog/_posts/2024-01-04-network-research.md

 [YouTube: 2022 Complete Unifi Setup Guide](https://www.youtube.com/watch?v=kGBFkIzf6x0)

 This would have been more useful as a guide after all kit arrives.
-Not worth watching the reasearch stage
+Not worth watching the research stage
 <br><br>

 [YouTube: Is Ubiquiti UniFi Worth It? \| New Network Setup](https://www.youtube.com/watch?v=cwc9GgFs_gE)